Raynham Hall, Norfolk

 Raynham Hall was built in 1619 by Sir Roger Townsend and many believe that it was designed by Inigo Jones.
 The extensions and interior added later were believed to be the works of William Kent, once a painter of coaches who turned his talents to designing houses and furniture.
 Much of his finest works can be seen in the hall, including an elaborately carved chimney, decorated doorways and mosaic paintings.
 The ceiling of the Marble Hall was one of his masterpieces.

 The estate covers 7000 acres and occupies the first seven miles of the Wensum River.
 It is one of the oldest buildings in Norfolk and is heavily inspired by European architecture.
-It has been home to the Townsend family for more than 300 years.
+It has been home to the Townsend family for more than 400 years.
 The Hall’s most famous resident was Charles Townsend, the second Viscount Townsend who lived from 1674 to 1738.
 He was once the leader in the House of the Lords.

-Ghosts of Raynham Hall
+Visiting Raynham Hall

 Raynham Hall has open days several times per year, and tickets for these must be booked in advance.
 You can book online direct, or by emailing firstname.lastname@example.org

 They also cater to private tours, but you would need to get in touch with Raynham Hall to make enquiries.